List of awards and nominations received by Ellie Goulding

-British singer-songwriter Ellie Goulding has won 30 awards from 74 nominations.
-Among her awards, Goulding has seventeen BMI London Awards (including the BMI President's Awards), two Brit Awards, a Billboard Music Award, two Glamour Awards, one MTV Italian Music Award, an NRJ Music Award, a People's Choice Award, an Q Award, a Teen Choice Award and Variety's Decade Award.
-Goulding received a nomination for Best Pop Solo Performance at the 58th Grammy Awards.
-At the 2019 ceremony she was honored by the Variety Hitmakers Awards with the Decade Award.
+English singer-songwriter Ellie Goulding has won 35 awards from 94 nominations.
+Among her awards, Goulding has seventeen BMI London Awards (including the BMI President's Awards), two Brit Awards, a Brits Billion Award, a Billboard Music Award, two Glamour Awards, a Global Award, one MTV Italian Music Award, an NRJ Music Award, a Q Award, a Time100 Impact Award, a Teen Choice Award and Variety's Decade Award.
+Goulding has received two nominations at the Grammy Awards in the categories Best Pop Solo Performance (2016) and Best Pop Dance Recording (2024).
+At the 2019 Variety Hitmakers Awards ceremony, she was honored with the Decade Award.

-For her constant activism on climate-change awareness and support to LGBTQ+ community, Goulding has been honored with the Ally Award by the Attitude Awards, the Global Leadership Award (2017) and named Humanitarian of the Year (2022) by the United Nations Foundation and in the TIME 100 Impact Awards with the Impact Award.
+For her constant activism on climate-change awareness and support to LGBTQ+ community, Goulding has been honored with the Ally Award by the Attitude Awards, the Global Leadership Award (2017) and named Humanitarian of the Year (2022) by the United Nations Foundation and in the TIME100 Impact Awards with the Impact Award.
+In 2023, Goulding was awarded with The Praeses Elit Award from Trinity College Dublin, which is given to those who have left an impact in their respective fields.

+On January 10, 2024.
+Goulding was announced as the 11th recipient of The Perfect World Foundation Award and was named Conservationist of the Year 2024.

 Attitude Awards

 The Attitude Awards showcase the very best of the global LGBTQ community and give a platform to role models while supporting the Attitude Magazine Foundation, which raises money for LGBT causes.

-Goulding has been honored with the Ally Award at the 2022 Virgin Atlantic Attitude Awards.
+Goulding was honored with the Ally Award at the 2022 Virgin Atlantic Attitude Awards ceremony.

+A&R Awards

+The A&R Awards is an annual UK-focused awards ceremony presented by Music Business Worldwide in London.
+Goulding has received one nomination.